clux/kubecon2020/kubecon-talk.md

 though things start to break down a little bit here even though this is straight out of the "Standard API Terminology" page on the kubernetes website.

 ### Broken: empty api group
-because this does not hold for pods, nodes, namespaces, and any other type in the core object list. they have a different url that starts with `api` rather than `apis`.
+because this does not hold for pods, nodes, namespaces (TODO: more ex), and any other type in the core object list. they have a different url that starts with `api` rather than `apis`.

 ```
 GET /api/v1/pods
 ```

-but ok that's fine, we can strip a slash if the group is empty and then change change apis to api...K.
+but that's a relatively minor inconsistency, we can strip a slash if the group is empty and then change change apis to api...K.

 ## WatchEvents
 WatchEvents are what you received when you perform a watch call, aka a GET on a root resource api.
 With watch parameters in the querystring.
 When you use watch, you effectively set a timeout, and you'll get a chunked response, of NEWLINE delimited json, each line containg a wrapped verision of your object